 liferay-plugin-repository.xml file yourself.

 Each site in your portal can have an instance of the Software Catalog.
-The Control Panel presents you with the software catalog for whichever site you are working on.
+The Software Catalog can be managed from your site’s Site Administration page.
 This means different sites can have different software repositories, so you can host several software repositories on the same instance of Liferay if you wish, they just have to be in different sites.
-Choose the site that will host the plugin repository and go to the Control Panel.
-You will see at the top of the screen a message that says “Content for [Site],” where [Site] is the site you were on when you selected the Control Panel from the dockbar.
-If you want to administer the software catalog for a different site, you can select it from the selection box.
+Choose the site that will host the plugin repository and go to the Site Administration page.
+You can change the site that you’re on by navigating to the Dockbar’s My Sites drop-down menu and selecting your desired site.

 The Software Catalog has several tabs.
 The first tab is labeled Products.
 The default view of the portlet, when populated with software, displays what plugins are available for install or download.
 This can be seen in the version on Liferay’s home page.